Michael-zip/Phasmophobia-Ghost-Guide/README.md

 - **Old Age**: Becomes a low-activity Shade.

 ### Aging Process
-- **Initial Timer**: A 2-minute timer starts when you open the door to the location.
+- **Initial Timer**: A 2-minute timer starts when you unlock the entrance of the map.
 - **Aging Event**: If a player is found nearby after the timer, the Thaye ages.
 - **Recheck**: If no player is found, sets a 30-second timer for another aging check.